 - Pipe fittings degenerate quickly

-The poor condition of the pipes not only increases the risk of flooding, it also affects the quality of the water that flows through the pipes.
+The poor condition of the pipes not only increases the risk of flooding, but it also affects the quality of the water that flows through the pipes.
 This can pose a health risk to your employees.
 For these reasons, the building codes in the United States and Canada don’t recognize these pipes any longer.
 It may be nearly impossible for insurance to cover water damage caused by faulty pipes as well.